District Nursing and Palliative Care

 Palliative Care Nursing

-Bass Coast Health Palliative Care Service is about living well, with the focus on supporting client comfort and independence.
+Bass Coast Health Palliative Care Service is about living well, with the focus on supporting client comfort and independence in the home.

 The Palliative Care Service provides holistic care that is tailored to individual needs and is considerate of cultural diversity.